mahmud-sajib/ReactJs-Online-Store/README.md

 <h3 align="center">
-  A Simple online shop to sell t-shirts and mark pictures as favorite.
+  A Simple Online Shop to Sell T-shirts and mark them as favorite.
 Built with Reactjs.
 </h3>

 ## Table of Contents